 Sunday, July 10, 2011

-Over the weekend my awesome gal, Martina and I car-camped up above North Fork Reservoir in the southern Sawatch Range near Salida.
-As sunset approached, she and Baby the Wonder Chihuahua took a little walk up the trail to explore some old mine buildings.
-I joined her briefly before telling her I was heading down to nearby Billings Lake to try for some sunset reflection photos of the surrounding peaks.
-Looking over towards Pomeroy Peak, I noted that the late-day sun was backlighting a bright orange curtain of rain that looked like it was headed in our direction.
-I shouted a warning of the impending showers to Martina, and while she headed back to camp, I hoofed it down to the lake, thinking that if it was as brief a shower as I suspected, maybe I'd get a rainbow reflected in the lake.
+Over the weekend I car-camped up above North Fork Reservoir in the southern Sawatch Range near Salida.
+As sunset approached, I was heading down to nearby Billings Lake to try for some sunset reflection photos of the surrounding peaks.
+Looking over towards Pomeroy Peak, I noted that the late-day sun was backlighting a bright orange curtain of rain that looked like it was headed in my direction.
+I hoofed it down to the lake, thinking that if it was as brief a shower as I suspected, maybe I'd get a rainbow reflected in the lake.

 Sunday, July 3, 2011

 I'm currently in the midst of a photo trip over the Fourth of July holiday, and yesterday I was rewarded with what can only be described as a gift from nature.
 I left my truck at 11am, with the intention of climbing North Star Mountain near Breckenridge.
 If conditions warranted, my plan was to stay til sunset and hike out in the dark.

 After Monday's crescent moon hunt, I decided to go out to Garden of the Gods last night for a repeat performance.
 This photo is one of many results.
 Again, no trickery to get the detail in the dark side of the moon, that's completely a product of Earthshine.